NCAR/comp-utilities/README.md

     IDL> comp_browser, 'raw.he/20150801/20150801.070011.FTS'

 This presents a list of the extensions in the file.
-The data can be displayed using the standard visualization presents used in the pipeline.
-For example the raw data is displayed as:
+The data can be displayed using the standard visualization settings used in the pipeline.
+For example, the raw data is displayed as:

 ![Raw data](src/raw-data.png "Raw data")